 Pitch: Provide brief details of the topic of your ignite presentation in 100 words only (entered in the Abstract field).
 This should be written in an appealing manner that provides a ‘pitch’ for why people should come to your session.

-In addition to providing an abstract for your presentation, you must also submit a link to a video recording of your 5-minute ignite talk to assist in the selection process.
+In addition to providing an abstract for your presentation, as an optional extra, you can also submit a link to a video recording of your 5-minute ignite talk.
 This video will not be shown at the conference and need not be high quality – a smart phone recording is fine.
 Provide a URL to your video published on either YouTube or Vimeo.

 The committee encourages less-experienced presenters to also consider presenting using the Ignite-style format.
 The American Evaluation Association Potent Presentations Initiative provide a training webinar and other guidance on how to prepare an Ignite presentation.